 Fire Down Below is a movie I missed upon it’s release.
-It wasn’t until the DVD became popular and Warner Brothers was releasing all of it’s action movies on the so-called Best Buy label.
-All of Seagal’s movies fell under this label and got a release.
-I knew all of them but one, this one.
-Now the reason I missed this one was that at the time Seagal’s prime was over, it went straight to video over here and without the internet you just need to stumble upon a film like this in the video-store.
+It wasn’t until the DVD became popular and Warner Brothers was releasing all of its action movies on the so-called Best Buy label.
+All of Steven Seagal’s movies fell under this label and got a release.
+I knew all of them but one: Fire Down Below.
+The reason I missed this one was that at the time of its release Seagal’s prime was over.
+It went straight to video over here and without the internet you just need to stumble upon a film like this in the video-store.
 That just didn’t happen I guess.
-Well, I’ve seen it now a couple of times so it’s time for an opinion.
+But thanks to DVD I can catch up on movies I missed out on.

-Fire Down Below feels somewhat smaller on the epic-scale than his movies he dead the years before that; from Under Siege to The Glimmer Man.
-Sure, it has a truck chase and pyrotechnics but on storyline-level it’s less elaborate then say: solving a serial killer case.
-The story this time: Seagal plays Jack Taggert (the name doesn’t really matter considering he plays the same character in every movie) and he goes undercover as a carpenter in the small town of Jackson, Kentucky.
-Government officials investigating pollution and toxic-waste-dumping have gone missing so Seagal eventually volunteers to go there.
-His way of investigating does not only consist of examining water samples and talking to townsfolk undercover but also beating the living shit out of who ever stands in his way.
-A lot of people stand in his way.
+Seagal is Jack Taggert, an EPA agent who goes undercover posing as a carpenter in the small town of Jackson, Kentucky.
+Government officials that were investigating pollution and the dumping of toxic waste in the area have gone missing.
+So naturally Taggert volunteers to go there.
+His way of investigating does not only consist of examining water samples and talking to townsfolk undercover, but also beating the living shit out of whoever stands in his way.
+A lot of people tend to stand in his way.

 But that’s to be expected, because this is a Steven Seagal movie and we love ’em for it.
 Even the marketing-department of Warner Brothers knows that because this is what the DVD cover says on the back: